7 Ways to Reduce Your Risk of Injury

 Exercise is vital for long-term healthy living but can come with some unwanted side effects like injuries.
 However, with the right precautions, we can avoid a lot of these costly and timely injuries.
-Most people believe that injuries occur while doing CrossFit, powerlifting, or some insane form of exercise, but that’s not the case.
+Most people believe that injuries occur while doing CrossFit, powerlifting, or some extreme form of exercise, but that’s not the case.
 Injuries can occur with any type of activity, whether we are lifting heavy weights or just starting on a walking program, and can affect anyone from elite athletes to weekend warriors.

 Injuries can occur when our bodies are unable to handle the load or stress placed upon them.
 Whether we are doing too much exercise at one time, or have not allowed our bodies the time to properly adapt to the training we are doing.
 This happens whether you are a newbie or a seasoned vet in the exercise world.

-It doesn’t take much convincing to understand why we should prevent injuries (the cost, the inconvenience, etc.), but the biggest consideration is that they CAN be prevented.
-Activity can be risky, but what is even riskier are the consequences of NOT exercising and staying healthy.
+It doesn’t take much convincing to understand why we should prevent injuries (the cost, the inconvenience, etc.), but the biggest consideration is that they can be prevented.
+Activity can be risky, but what is even riskier are the consequences of not exercising and staying healthy.

-1. Check With Your Doctor And Get Routine Physicals
+Check With Your Doctor And Get Routine Physicals

 Before jumping into any exercise program/routine, you need physician clearance.
 This usually involves a physical.
-From there, it is a good idea to get routine physicals to ensure that you STAY healthy and ready for exercise.
-It might also be a good time to work with a physical therapist or rehab specialist if you have had any recent injuries.
+From there, it is a good idea to get routine physicals to ensure that you stay healthy and ready for exercise.
+It might also be a good time to work with a Physical Therapist or rehab specialist if you have had any recent injuries.

 Hire A Professional

 It might be scary to invest in your health, especially if it is a new hobby or interest.
-However, it is vital to hire someone reputable, match what you are looking for, and ensures you are staying safe.
+However, it is vital to hire someone reputable, who matches what you are looking for, and ensures you are staying safe.
 These professionals might be experts in fitness, nutrition, or an area in which we are trying to improve.
 For example, if someone wants to get better at running, they might hire a fitness professional who specializes in running to make sure the workload matches the skill level.
 This is important to make sure that the exercises are performed safely, both from a quantity and quality standpoint; both of which are crucial to keeping us safe.
 Research FIRST and look at reviews.
 These individuals should also help you plan and prepare for what is coming.
 Get a game plan, stick to it, and trust the process.

 Set Realistic Goals

-When we decide to jump into an exercise program/routine, we are SUPER excited to get going, right?
+When we decide to jump into an exercise program/routine, we are super excited to get going, right?
 Often, we get a little overzealous and want to accomplish all our goals in one day.
 However, this can cause problems by placing stress on the tissues in our bodies that they just aren’t ready for.
 This can lead to injuries which can set us back from our goals.
 The biggest thing here is to make sure we take our time.
-That cliché saying of, “Rome wasn’t built in a day,” also applies with exercise.
+That cliché saying, “Rome wasn’t built in a day,” also applies to exercise.
 When we rush progress or push too hard too quickly, this can lead to injuries.
 It is possible to improve drastically by doing small chunks of exercise frequently, instead of doing one large bout of exercise.
 By setting attainable goals, you can progressively improve instead of trying to accomplish everything on day one.

-4. Warm Up And Cool Down
+Warm Up And Cool Down

-5. Listen To Your Body
+Listen To Your Body

 Keep Outside Factors In Check